Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **External**:
     - **AI Image Generation**: Requests images for newly generated cards.
 The backend sends data to the external AI image generation service (e.g., DALL·E or other image generation models) to generate a visual representation of each card.
 The AI then returns an image URL which is stored in the database.

-- **Rationale**
+- **Rationale:** Cards are going to be a big feature of the game so we want to separate the card implementation from other components like the game engine.
+This will allow us to add new card features in the future without having to change many details in other interfaces.

 ---

 ### 4. **Database Interface**
 - **Purpose**: Manages all persistent data within the system.
 It stores information related to user accounts, game progress, cards, transactions, and more.
+See Data Base Design for more details about the Database.
 - **Actions**:
   - **Store User Data**: Store user details such as usernames, passwords (hashed), email, etc.
   - **Store Game State**: Keeps track of player progress, inventory, story state, and choices.